David Bass (American football)

-David Vincent Bass Jr. (born September 11, 1990) is an American former professional football linebacker who played for five seasons in the National Football League (NFL).
+David Vincent Bass Jr. (born September 11, 1990) is an American former professional football player who was a linebacker for five seasons in the National Football League (NFL).
 He was selected by the Oakland Raiders in the seventh round of the 2013 NFL draft.
 He was also a member of the Chicago Bears, Tennessee Titans, Seattle Seahawks, and New York Jets.
-He played college football at Missouri Western State.
+He played college football for the Missouri Western Griffons.

 Early life

 Bass was a team captain for University City High School in St. Louis, and became an all-metro selection; Bass also was awarded the Fab-25 Demetrius Johnson Award, given to the top defensive linemen in Missouri and Illinois.

 College career

 Bass attended Missouri Western State, breaking the school record with 40.5 career sacks and 50 consecutive starts.
 In his senior year, Bass was a finalist for the Gene Upshaw Award and played in the East-West Shrine Game.